kisakov/jekyll-email/README.md

 You can read about gmail authentication [there](http://stackoverflow.com/questions/33918448/ruby-sending-mail-via-gmail-smtp)

-Also exlude .env file from your git repository in .gitignore
+Also exclude .env file from your git repository in .gitignore

 And finaly add these to your _config.yml